-What counseling services is the Center offering during the COVID-19 pandemic?
+What services is the Center offering during the COVID-19 pandemic?

-The Counseling Center is offering ongoing short-term counseling and Let's Talk to enrolled students.
-Due to interstate restrictions on telehealth and license limitations, services for students currently residing in the U.S. but outside of New Jersey are limited to Let's Talk and referrals at this time.
+We're offering two types of individual services for currently enrolled NJCU students - short term individual counseling and Let's Talk.
+We're also offering a variety of support groups and workshops.
+Due to interstate restrictions on telehealth and license limitations, remote services for students currently residing in the U.S. but physically outside of New Jersey are limited to Let's Talk, support groups, workshops, and referrals at this time.
 We are unable to provide remote counseling services to students living outside of the U.S.

 Do I get to choose the counselor I'll work with?